MaskingTechnology/comify/docs/webui/README.md

 * **Create** - a new post.
 * **Profile** - the users posts, followers and following.

-These features can link to, or contain, sub-features like **PostDetails**, **Reactions**, etc..
+These features can link to, or contain, sub-features like **PostDetails**, **PostReactions**, etc..

 At the composition of a feature, actions need to be defined for the components.
 For example, what needs to happen when the ordering of the overview has changed, or when the follow button is pressed.
 All available actions are provided as hooks (from the `hooks` module), so they only need to be imported and linked.
-For example, the `useEstablishRelation` hook is liked as action for the follow button.
+For example, the `useEstablishRelation` hook is linked as action for the follow button.

 A feature is also responsible for loading data.
-For this, hooks are also available like the `useTimelinePosts` hook used for this feature.
+For this, hooks are also available like the `useNotifications` hook used for the notifications feature.

 ### Components

 Components are small reusable building blocks grouped per domain concept.
 To keep them small, we break them down into smaller pieces.
 Conceptually we distinguish two types of components:

-1. **Public** - shared components for building features.
+1. **Primary** - public (shared) components for building features.
-1. **Elementary** - private components for building public components.
+1. **Elementary** - private components for building primary components.

 Our basic design rule: components are dumb!
 A component can define actions, but does not implement them.
 Features will provide the implementation, because they know the context of use.

-Also, public components can be bound to a domain view model.
+Also, primary components can be bound to a domain model.
 Elementary components can not because they are even dumber.

 ### Design system